SAP to buy Ariba, boosts cloud bet

 The European company also said it would consolidate its cloud-based supplier assets under Ariba, which would continue to operate as an independent business.

-Ariba shares closed up 19.2 percent to $44.87 on Nasdaq on Tuesday, suggesting investors expect the deal to be completed around that price. ($1 = 0.7838 euros)

-Additional reporting by Jim Finkle in Boston and Sayantani Ghosh in Bangalore; Editing by Viraj Nair, Carol Bishopric, David Gregorio, Phil Berlowitz and Bob Burgdorfer
+Reporting by Jim Finkle in Boston and Sayantani Ghosh in Bangalore; additional reporting by Noel Randewich in San Francisco; Editing by Viraj Nair, Carol Bishopric, David Gregorio and Phil Berlowitz